-No later than 90 days after the effective date of the new annual FMRs/SAFMRs/unadjusted rent, PHAs must implement new flat rents as necessary based changes to the FMR/SAFMR/unadjusted rent or request an exception.
+No later than 90 days after the effective date of the new annual FMRs/SAFMRs/unadjusted rent, PHAs must implement new flat rents as necessary based on changes to the FMR/SAFMR/unadjusted rent or request an exception.
 If the FMR falls from year to year, the PHA may, but is not required to, lower the flat rent to 80 percent of the current FMR/SAFMR/unadjusted rent.

-If the FMR/SAFMR/unadjusted rent is lower than the previous year, flat rents will be evaluated and adjusted, but not required to be lowered to 80% of the current FMR/SAFMR/unadjusted rent.
+If the FMR/SAFMR/unadjusted rent is lower than the previous year, the PHA will reduce flat rents to 80 percent of the current FMR/SAFMR.